benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - Now with **optional catch binding**, we don't need to specify `ex`
 - Something that already exists in many other languages
+- Already exists in Node 10!
 - FUNNY: There's a whole Github issue bikeshedding on necessity of the proposal
+  * One side: "it's not necessary always handle the error"
+  * Other side: "it doesn't matter!"
+  * Guess who won?
+My side!

 =====
 <!-- .slide: data-background="url(../../img/esnext/slim-emcee-ug-the-poet-truth_from_africa_photography-462985-unsplash.jpg) no-repeat center" data-background-size="cover" -->